 - Building safety code violations

 While property owners have duties to maintain the premises in a reasonably safe manner, visitors to the property also have a duty to take reasonable precautions to stay safe.
 If a visitor acts recklessly and is injured, the property owner cannot always be held accountable for the damages.
-A premises liability case for a slip and fall accident depends on whether or not the property owner knew (or should have known) about a potential hazard and whether or not it took reasonable steps to prevent the injury or warn its customers against it.
+A premises liability case for a slip-and-fall accident depends on whether or not the property owner knew (or should have known) about a potential hazard and whether or not they took reasonable steps to prevent the injury or warn their customers about it.

 - Traumatic brain injury.
 Brain injuries can result even if your head does not hit anything hard when you fall.
 Serious concussions or other injuries can have lifelong effects.

 - Spinal cord injury.
 A fall can cause slipped or broken disks as well as permanent paralysis as a result of a spine injury.

 - Fractures and broken bones.
 Hip and wrist fractures are especially common in elderly slip-and-fall victims.

 - Shoulder injuries.
 A broken or torn shoulder is a common consequence of people trying to roll out of a fall.

 - Knee injuries.
 Especially common in trip-and-fall accidents, knee injuries can take months to heal and can permanently affect your ability to walk.

 - Torn tendons, ligaments or muscles.
 A torn muscle can be just as serious as a broken bone, and can be even more difficult to treat.